 *** The FHA Loan changes as of January 20, 2010 ***

-So what are some of the major changes or possible changes in the near future and what impact could they have on the average homebuyer?
+So what are some of the major changes and what impact could they have on the average homebuyer?
 (4 changes below)

 - FHA Upfront Mortgage Insurance Premium - Known as UFMIP - This is what gets added to your loan amount after your down payment is subtracted from your purchase price or your base loan amount of what you are refinancing.
 The old amount was 1.75% for purchases and refinances and 1.50% for all FHA streamline refinances.
 It will now be raised to 2.25%.
 HUD is also requesting that Congress increase the annual premium, which is your monthly mortgage insurance.
 Currently it is .55% and .50%, depending on your LTV position.
 This change will not take place until the spring. (more on this below)